teapot123/teapot123.github.io/_pages/about.md

 ---

 I am a final-year Ph.D. student in the [Data Mining Group](http://dm1.cs.uiuc.edu/) at University of Illinois at Urbana-Champaign, advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu).
 I obtained my Bachelor Degree in Electronic Engineering in Tsinghua University.
 My research aims to design natural language processing approaches for factual knowledge acquisition and utilization and language model reasoning.
-My work also focuses on the tackling the label scarcity issues for a variety of knowledge‑intensive applications.
+My work also focuses on the tackling the label scarcity issues for various knowledge‑intensive applications.

 Starting in Spring 2024, I will be joining [Washington University in St. Louis](https://wustl.edu/) as an Assistant Professor in [Computer Science Engineering](https://cse.wustl.edu/).
 Please feel free to drop me an email if you are interested in working with me.